Anthropomorpha

-Anthropomorpha (original spelling: Antropomorpha) is a defunct taxon, replaced by Primates.
+Anthropomorpha (original spelling: Antropomorpha) is a defunct taxon but a former name of the order Primates.

 The order was established by Carl Linnaeus in the first edition of his book Systema Naturae (1735) for genera Homo (humans), Simia (monkeys and apes in general) and Bradypus (sloths).
 The taxon is notable for the history of human taxonomy as the first to combine apes (Linnaeus' Simia) and humans under the same clade.